stacks-network/stacks-core/api/api/search/README.md

 #Search

-Search server for blockchain ID
+The search subsystem for Blockstack Core creates an index for data associated with registered names in namespaces and makes that data searchable.

+The search subsystem is currently meant to index the .id namespace but can be easily expanded to include other namespaces.

-Currently has two search sub-systems to handle search queries:
+Currently there are two types of indexes to handle search queries:

-* Substring search on people usernames,full names,twitter_handle (powered by mongodb)
+* Substring search on usernames, full names, twitter_handle (powered by MongoDB)
-* raw lucene index which handles profile bio search
+* Raw Lucene index which handles searching extended data e.g., bio.

-Search will currently return upto a max of 20 results (can be less depending on the query) with data that follows structure of [blockchain IDs](https://github.com/blockstack/blockchain-id):
+Search will currently return upto a max of 20 results (can be less depending on the query) with data that follows structure of [blockstack IDs](https://github.com/blockstack/blockstack):

 ### Creating index: